writethedocs/www/docs/conf/portland/2020/ticket-choices.rst

 If you currently have a ticket to Write the Docs Portland, your options are:

-- Pre-order a ticket to the online event for $100 and get the rest of your original ticket amount refunded.
+- Pre-order a ticket to the online event for 25% and get the rest of your original ticket amount refunded.
-- Pre-order a ticket to the online event for $100 and contribute the rest of your original ticket amount to the Write the Docs organization.
+- Pre-order a ticket for all of our online events until the end of 2021.
+This helps support the Write the Docs organization by helping us cover operating expenses for the next year and a half.
-- Get a full refund of your original ticket amount on **May 10th, 2020**.
+- Get a full refund of your original ticket amount on **May 15th, 2020**.
 This option will happen automatically if you don't select either of the previous options.

 You can submit your choice in the form below.